-Figure 1 Unmitigated Epidemic Scenarios from Imperial College Model interactions as well as the number of interactions of each type that people have in the ordinary course of their daily lives.
-As self-interested behavior and government policies reduce interactions, it is as if the R_0 parameter in the equation describing how infections transmit is reduced to some time- and state-dependent variable $R_0^{t,5}$.
-It is important to remember that all the parameters of SIR models are simple encapsulations of more complex biological events.
-The cycle of infection involves the population biology of the pathogen outside the host, the behavior and population
+When a serious contagious disease becomes prevalent, two things will typically occur: people will modify their behavior to avoid getting sick; and governments will enact policies aimed at slowing or stopping the spread.
+We can think of the original R_0 as a compound parameter, one that embodies both the underlying biological ability of the pathogen to jump from person to person in various types of interactions as well as the number of interactions of each type that people have in the ordinary course of their daily lives.7 As self-interested behavior and government policies reduce interactions, it is as if the R_0 parameter in the equation describing how infections transmit is reduced to some time- and state-dependent R_0^t .
+8 It is important to remember that all the parameters of SIR models are simple encapsulations of more complex biological events.
+The cycle of infection involves the population biology of the pathogen outside the host, the behavior and population biology of the host and the interaction of the pathogen and the host.
+Spatial, temporal and between-host differences in the details of these events lead to the heterogeneity of the parameters that modelers now find important.
+While much of